LAYERING

 IMAGES OF NATURE

-Group show (Anja Jerčič Jakob, Tina Konec, Plateauresidue, Maja Pučl, Lucija Stramec, Joni Zakonjšek)
+Group exhibition (Anja Jerčič Jakob, Tina Konec, Plateauresidue, Maja Pučl, Lucija Stramec, Joni Zakonjšek)

 Museum of Modern and Contemporary Art Koroška, Slovenj Gradec (SI)